Michael Lindsay Coulton Crawford: HMS Upholder (N99)

-In May 1941, off the east coast of Sicily, Upholder took part in perhaps her most famous engagement.
+In May, off the east coast of Sicily, Upholder took part in perhaps her most famous engagement.
 She was patrolling at dusk.
 Crawford was on watch and saw a dark shape and called Wanklyn to the periscope, who took over and carried out a daring attack for which he was later awarded the Victoria Cross.
 Upholder had already taken part in two attacks and so had only two torpedoes remaining.
-Her ASDIC was also out of action.
+Also, her ASDIC was out of action.
 Upholder fired her two torpedoes and sank the Italian schooner Conte Rosso.

-In July 1941, Upholder encountered two Italian cruisers, Giuseppe Garibaldi and Raimondo Montecuccoli, steaming at about 22 knots and escorted by destroyers.
+In July, Upholder encountered two Italian cruisers, Giuseppe Garibaldi and Raimondo Montecuccoli, steaming at about 22 knots and escorted by destroyers.
 Wanklyn originally intended to attack Montecuccoli, but shortly before firing, the ASDIC operator gave the cruisers an even higher speed, of around 28 knots, which meant that Upholder did not have a good enough position to attack her and so Wanklyn switched the attack to Garibaldi.
-Upholder fired two torpedoes one of which was claimed as a hit but did not sink Garibaldi, though it did put her in port and out of action for some time.
+Upholder fired two torpedoes, one of which was claimed as a hit but did not sink Garibaldi, though it did put her in port and out of action for some time.

 Crawford was awarded the Distinguished Service Cross (DSC) on 2 September 1941 for "skill and enterprise in successful submarine patrols" from January to May 1941, an award confirmed shortly after Upholder's return from her 16th war patrol.

-On 16 September 1941, the crew of Upholder was recalled from shore leave in the middle of the afternoon and, with HMS Ursula, HMS Unbeaten and HMS Upright, sailed within a few hours to pursue intelligence reports of a troop convoy from Taranto passing to the east of Malta en route to Tripoli.
+On 16 September, the crew of Upholder was recalled from shore leave in the middle of the afternoon and, with HMS Ursula, HMS Unbeaten and HMS Upright, sailed within a few hours to pursue intelligence reports of a troop convoy from Taranto passing to the east of Malta en route to Tripoli.
 Three of the submarines were put across the convoy's line of passage, with Upholder in the middle and Unbeaten and Upright on either side.
 Ursula was positioned fifty miles to the west in order to carry out a daylight attack in the early morning.
 Upholder attacked and sank the Italian merchant ships Neptunia and Oceania.
 A third ship in the convoy, Vulcania, escaped despite an attack by Ursula on 18 September with four torpedoes, one of which may have hit.